Category: teaching

 Modeling & Analysis of Mechatronic Systems

 The core of this junior/senior level course is dedicated to modeling physical systems (Mechanical, Electrical, Hydraulic and their combinations) using the Bond Graph language and deriving differential equations that represent different dynamic systems.
 Methods, manual and computational, to determine system responses are discussed.
-There are hands-on laboratory activities that involve disassembly, modeling and re-assembly of different mechanical and electro-mechanical systems.
-There is also a course project where students are encouraged to apply the techniques taught in class/lab to physical systems of their choice or their MQP.
-In addition, aspects such as conceptual system design, free-body diagrams, and rigid body kinematics and kinetics are also emphasized in this course.
+There are hands-on laboratory activities that involve disassembly, modeling and re-assembly of different mechanical and electro-mechanical systems as well as comparison of sensor data with theoretical calculations.
+In addition, topics such as conceptual system design, free-body diagrams, and rigid body kinematics and kinetics are also emphasized in this course.
 Additional details can be found in the undergraduate catalog.

 Class Structure

 The course is conducted in four 50-minute weekly lecture sessions with a 100-minute weekly lab.
-Class Participation activities, Homework, Lab Reports and Project work contribute 55% to the course grade while Exams contribute 45%.
-Students also have an option to improve their exam grades through make-up exams, giving an opportunity to learn from their mistakes.
-The course has evolved since 2021, whereby in place of exams, more emphasis is placed on class participation activities, homework, labs and project work.
+Homework and Labs are some of the activities in the course.
+Students also have an option to improve their grades by resubmitting work after making corrections based on instructor feedback, giving an opportunity to learn from their mistakes.

 Course Code